 The final method for sharpening your mower blade is for the “Die-Hard” DIY people!
 That is – With the bench grinder approach.

-You use a bench grinder instead of a hand file or power drill grinder to hone the mower blade.
-This is an advanced expertise approach, but if you’re good with a bench grinder, it is a surefire way to get a sharp mower blade edge quickly.
+This is an advanced expertise approach, but if you’re good with a bench grinder, it is a surefire way to quickly get a sharp mower blade edge.

 Step 4: “Balancing a Lawn Mower Blade